samlangborgh/qr-generator/README.md

 - If no message argument or file is provided, the program reads from standard input.
-- The default error correction level is high.
+- The default error correction level is medium.

 ### Examples